 Nothing quite compares with waking up one morning and discovering that, not only is your lower back killing you, you’ve got body aches.
-You feel the chills and you just know that you are coming down with the flu or a fever.
-Great, back pain and the flu, just what you need, right?
+You feel the chills and you know that you are coming down with the flu or a fever.

 There are many sources of pain in the back, even an inflamed set of muscles from playing too hard with the kids can set you up for back pain.
 The fever, however, unless you are certain that you have the flu, is another issue that may or may not be related.

 Back pain without a fever is often one of the signs you have a misaligned spine.

 Could the Fever be a Sign of Something Else?